 - Sprinkle with sugar

-Variations for this easy apple dessert
+Variations for this quick apple tart

 You can use regular sable dough if you cannot find puff pastry.
 Here is a good recipe Shortbread Crust.
 If you do, make sure to roll it our real thin.